UHasselt-DSI-Data-Systems-Lab/code-reproducability-yannakakis/README.md

 ./run_queries.sh
 ```

-You can now run, for each benchmark, the notebook `experiments/<benchmark>/analysis.ipynb` to analyze the results.
+You can now run, for each benchmark, the notebooks `experiments/<benchmark>/aggregate_data.ipynb` and `experiments/<benchmark>/analysis.ipynb` to analyze the results.